Phone: 614.253.4448

 Who We Are

-CompDrug specializes in providing outpatient treatment for all substance use disorders, including medication for opioid use disorder.
-New patients are welcomed by appointment or walk-in basis between the hours of 6 a.m. and 12:30 p.m.
-CompDrug has a youth-led prevention program providing development, life and leadership skills that reduce the risk for addiction later in life.
+CompDrug specializes in substance use treatment including medication for opioid use disorder, and outpatient, intensive outpatient and partial hospitalization counseling programs.
+New patients are welcome by appointment or on a walk-in basis Monday to Friday.
+The CompDrug youth-led prevention program provides development, life and leadership skills that reduce the risk for addiction later in life.
 CompDrug invests in community health by providing harm reduction and overdose prevention resources such as naloxone (Narcan) to the community.

 Accessible by bus/on bus line